johnwaynehacker/rwd-xray/README.md

 # rwd-xray
 Honda/Acura calibration file (rwd) firmware extractor

-NOTE THAT THIS IS A WORK IN PROGRESS AND MAY NOT OUTPUT VALID FIRMWARE YET
+NOTE THAT THIS IS A WORK IN PROGRESS AND THE ONLY FIRMWARE THAT MAY WORK IS 39990-TV9-A910

 ### Usage
 From a terminal using python 2.x: